 Patient complaints procedure

 It is our aim to always have satisfied patients, to meet your expectations of care and service and to resolve any complaints as efficiently, effectively and politely as possible.
-We take complaints very seriously, we investigate them in a full and fair way and take great care to protect your confidentiality.
+We take complaints very seriously, investigating them in a full and fair way and take great care to protect your confidentiality.
 We learn from complaints to improve our care and service.
 We will never discriminate against patients who have made a complaint and we will be happy to answer any questions you may have about this procedure.

 When the investigation has been completed, you will be informed of its outcome in writing.
 We will make our response clear, addressing each of your concerns as best as we can.
 You will also be invited to a meeting to discuss the results and any practical solutions that we can offer to you.
-These solutions could include replacing treatment, referring you for specialist treatments or other solutions that meet your needs and resolve the compliant.
+These solutions could include replacing treatment, refunding fees paid, referring you for specialist treatments or other solutions that meet your needs and resolve the complaint.

 We regularly analyse patient complaints to learn from them and to improve our services.
 That’s why we always welcome your feedback, comments, suggestions and complaints.
 If you are dissatisfied with our response to a complaint you can take the matter further, please see the contacts below.